Build a Better Digital Home: The Website Usability Checklist

 4. Present Content Effectively

-For your content to be effective, it must be presented in the right place at the right time.This thoughtful presentation respects the user's journey, from how they discover and search for information to how they ultimately read it.
+For your content to be effective, it must be presented in the right place at the right time.This thoughtful presentation respects the customer's journey, from how they discover and search for information to how they ultimately read it.

 • Concise and Explanatory Copy: The main text should be easy to read, to the point, and free of jargon.